OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

         // See if this unit already exists.
 Would if this was done before where this path existed.
         Unit neededSuffixUnit = Unit.getByName(unitName, conn)
         if (neededSuffixUnit does not exist) {
-          // Add this as a new units where: name and identifier is unitName, type_of_unit is Unit.type.suffix,
+          // Add this as a new unit where: name and identifier is unitName, type_of_unit is Unit.type.suffix,
           // displayable and preferredDisplay is the same as destination.
           // Note a type_of_unit of suffix is different than a unit with a suffix string.
           // Note the admin can later change identifier, displayable and preferredDisplay to something else